SharePoint/sp-dev-docs/docs/general-development/working-with-the-sharepoint-workflow-services-client-side-object-model.md

-This technique of publishing a custom event is demonstrated in the MSDN Code Sample: SharePoint 2013: Route Workflows to States Depending on Actions and Events.
+This technique of publishing a custom event is demonstrated in the MSDN Code Sample: SharePoint: Route Workflows to States Depending on Actions and Events.

 ## Conclusion

 Microsoft introduced workflows into the SharePoint 2007 platform, and the workflow platform remained largely unchanged in SharePoint 2010.
 This was also true when it came to Custom Forms in SharePoint workflows.
-SharePoint 2013, on the other hand, introduced many changes to workflow platform and architecture.
+SharePoint, on the other hand, introduced many changes to workflow platform and architecture.

-One of the major improvements to workflows in SharePoint 2013 is the expansion of CSOM to include a complete Workflow Services API.
+One of the major improvements to workflows in SharePoint is the expansion of CSOM to include a complete Workflow Services API.
 This addition enables developers to interact with workflow definitions, associations, and subscriptions, and to create and interact with instances of these workflows.